Hergest Ridge (album): Music

 Similarly to Tubular Bells, the album is divided into two movements.
-Oldfield frequently superimposes layers of electric guitar recorded by first amplifying heavily (to achieve a sustained organ-like quality) and then reducing the volume greatly via use of the Glorfindel Box (a custom guitar effects unit housed in plywood, which was extremely unreliable in its operation; the unit was obtained from David Bedford, who had been given the box at a party by its creator.)
+Oldfield frequently superimposes layers of electric guitar recorded by first amplifying heavily (to achieve a sustained organ-like quality) and then reducing the volume greatly via use of the Glorfindel Box (a custom guitar effects unit housed in plywood, which was extremely unreliable in its operation; the unit was obtained from David Bedford, who had been given the box at a party by its creator).
 The volume was reduced further using the compression channel from the Manor's mixing console, as had been done on Tubular Bells Part 2.
 Textures are extended further using various organ timbres and the use of voice as an instrument (the voice is never treated prominently and is deliberately reduced as much as possible and thus permitted largely for textural effect).

 Versions

-Hergest Ridge was remixed in SQ system 4-channel quadraphonic sound by Oldfield in 1976 for the 4-LP set, Boxed.
+Hergest Ridge was remixed in SQ system 4-channel quadraphonic sound by Oldfield in 1976 for the 4-LP set Boxed.
 Following the creation of the remix, Oldfield stated that he wished for all future releases of the album to be derived from this new version.
 All CD releases have a stereo mix derived from the Boxed mix, as do most of the later pressings of LP and cassette.
 The original 1974 vinyl mix is now available on the 2010 reissue of the album, along with a 2010 remix.

 An orchestral version of Hergest Ridge was arranged and conducted by David Bedford, who had previously undertaken the same tasks on The Orchestral Tubular Bells.
 It was performed live a number of times, and recorded for radio broadcast from concert performances twice, once in 1974 by the Royal Philharmonic Orchestra with Steve Hillage on guitar, and once in 1976 by the Scottish National Orchestra, again with Hillage on guitar.
 Andy Summers played on other performances that year.
-Parts of its performances were used in the NASA and Tony Palmer documentary The Space Movie. it has not been officially released.
+Parts of its performances were used in the NASA and Tony Palmer documentary The Space Movie.
+The audio from the Glasgow performance was restored for the album The Original Broadcast of the Orchestral Hergest Ridge, to be released on September 5, 2025.